OSU has defined a number of policies to govern the operation of the university. They are published by the administering offices for easy reference.

 The examination policies regulating group exams, final exams, exam conflict resolution, and petitions to change the time of an exam are provided in the catalog.
 Final and group exam schedules for current and near future terms are also available at this link.

 The following guidelines, defined by the vice provost for information services and the university registrar, apply to the release of email addresses in compliance with FERPA and OSU’s policy, Acceptable Use of University Computing Facilities, which states, "The electronic mail system shall not be used for "broadcasting" of unsolicited mail (unless authorized by the department chair or unit head) or for sending chain letters.
 (Definition of Broadcast: More than one person as recipient & Definition of Unsolicited: Without authorization.)

 The communication system shall not be used for sending of material that reasonably would be considered obscene, offensive, or threatening by the recipient or another viewer of the material."
 See Acceptable Use of University Computing Resources.

 If a request is denied, the requestor will be encouraged to use postal mail.

 OSU is committed to fostering a welcoming and diverse community environment.
-The OSU Discrimination and Harassment policy defines the behavioral expectations of members of the OSU community.
+OSU Discrimination and Harassment Policies define the behavioral expectations of members of the OSU community.

 OSU is committed to providing equal opportunities for all of our students.
-This policy defines the universities commitment to providing equal opportunity and support to disabled students as well as faculty & staff.
-The offices of Equity and Inclusionand the office of Disability Access Services are available to assist individuals with requests for access.
+This policy defines the universities commitment to providing equal opportunity and support to disabled students as well as faculty and staff.
+The offices of Equity and Inclusion and Disability Access Services are available to assist individuals with requests for access.